khaledahmedelsayed/Youtube-Audio-Mode/README.md

 **Save bandwidth and enjoy distraction-free listening on YouTube.**

 YouTube Audio Mode is a lightweight Chrome extension that transforms your YouTube experience by playing videos in audio-only mode.
 It intelligently forces the video quality to 144p and hides the video player, replacing it with a beautiful audio visualizer.
-This drastically reduces internet data usage, making it perfect for music streaming, listening to podcasts, or saving bandwidth on metered connections.
+This drastically reduces internet data usage, listening to podcasts, or saving bandwidth on metered connections.

 ## ✨ Key Features